 - Get plenty of exercise.
 Even a short walk in the mornings or evenings will help keep our blood moving.
 Exercise and stretching helps improve circulation and promotes faster healing!

 - Unplug a little!
-Take time off from the busy hustle and bustle: Turn off the ringer on your phone and let calls go to voice mail; take a few days off from Facebook & Twitter—the world won't end without your updated status; don't read email for a couple days; turn off the TV and pop in a classic holiday movie—unplug from the world and plug back into a good book, the people, the music, and the nature around you.
-It's all there waiting for your attention!
+Take time off from the busy hustle and bustle: Turn off the ringer on your phone and let calls go to voice mail; take a few days off from Facebook & Twitter—the world won't end without your updated status; don't read email for a couple days; turn off cable and pop in a classic holiday movie.
+Try to unplug from the world and plug back into a good book, the people, the music, and the nature around you.
+It's free.

 Michael Thomas Sunnarborg